Allwell Uwazuruike

-Allwell Uwazuruike is a Nigerian academic and author.
+Allwell Uwazuruike is an academic and author.
 In 2018, he co-founded Afritondo.
-He is a lecturer at the University of Central Lancashire.

 Early life and education

 Allwell Uwazuruike is one of four children of Ralph Uwazuruike, the founder of the Movement for the Actualisation of the Sovereign State of Biafra.
 He studied law at Imo State University, Owerri, Nigeria, and was called to the Nigerian Bar in 2010.

 Writings

 Uwazuruike has published books and journal articles on human rights in Africa.

 Books

 Human Rights under the African Charter Published in 2020 by Palgrave Macmillan.

 Yellow Means Stay: An Anthology of Love Stories from Africa Uwazuruike was one of three editors of the collection published in 2020 by Afritondo.

 The Dogs and the Baboons Published in 2022 by Afritondo.